 - 1. Circumstances change over time.
-Research the current state of Facebook's financials-how much is the firm "valued at"?
-How much revenue does it bring in?
-How profitable is it?
-Are these figures easy or difficult to find?
+Research the current state of Facebook's financials-what is the firm's market capitalization?
+How has the stock performed since IPO?
+How have revenues performed?
+What are trends in net income?
+What are the reasons behind these trends?
+Do you think that markets are accurate in setting the firm's value at IPO?
 Why or why not? - 2.
-Who else might want to acquire Facebook?
-Is it worth it at current valuation rates? - 3.
-What motivation does Microsoft have in bidding so much for Facebook? - 4.
-Do you think Facebook was wise to take funds from Digital Sky?
-Why or why not? - 5.
-Do you think Facebook's friend network is large enough to be leveraged as a source of revenue in ways that are notably different than conventional pay-per-click or CPM-based advertising?
+Do you think Facebook's social graph data is large enough to be leveraged as a source of revenue in ways that are notably different than conventional pay-per-click or CPM-based advertising?
 Would you be excited about certain possibilities?
 Creeped out by some?
 Explain possible scenarios that might work or might fail.
-Justify your interpretation of these scenarios. - 6.
+Justify your interpretation of these scenarios. - 3.
 So you've had a chance to learn about Facebook, its model, growth, outlook, strategic assets, and competitive environment.
 How much do you think the firm is worth?
 Which firms do you think it should compare with in terms of value, influence, and impact?
-Would you invest in Facebook? - 7.
+Would you invest in Facebook? - 4.
 Which firms might make good merger partners with Facebook?
 Would these deals ever go through?
 Why or why not?